Jenny-PL/unit_2_notes/intro_web_dev.md

 -**URI** is a uniform resouce identifier.
 Within this broader category fall URL and URN (ie- google.com)
    - **URL** is more specific uniform resource locator (https://gooogle.com)
    - **URN** uniform resouce name
+---
+## Summary
+When using a website, requests and responses are being sent frequently between the client and the server (another computer).
+The server will also communicate with its database, as needed prior to sending back its response.

+**HTTP Requests** from a client to a server **will contain**:
+- METHOD (such as GET, POST, PATCH, DELETE)
+- Path (or request url)
+-
+It may also contain:
+- Headers (colon separated pairs of info)
+- Body (additional resources to send to server)
+- Query parameters (key-value pairs that make requests more specific.
+They are added to request url following a '?')

+**HTTP Responses** (sent back from server) will contain:
+- status code (number between 100 and 600)
+- status message (such as OK, Created, Moved permanently, Not found, Internal Server Error)

+It may also contain:
+- Headers
+- Body